 And a special someone will multiply your delight in the beauties of this setting.

+Tom Smedley, the Elder, veteran urban planner, retired to Wheats Valley to raise apples, cattle, sheep, and children.
+A passionate outdoorsman, he enjoys welcoming people who share his appreciation for the Blue Ridge Mountains.
 Tom Smedley, the Younger, is living his dreams as well.
 After a career in technical writing, he landed his PhD in Communication Studies and now teaches online classes from his home office with a view of Overstreet Creek.

-Tom (the Younger) Smedley purchased this cabin in 2005
+Tom (the Younger) Smedley purchased this Cabin in 2005

 What can be achieved with local materials?
 Can you build a cabin with all the modern amenities from poplar logs and cherry lumber harvested and milled on site?
 If you have ever longed to build your own cabin in the woods, come see what a fulfilled dream looks like.
 Of course, you'll need to find a talented framing carpenter who can also do finish carpentry, then cabinetry.